-I make my own crust some times, and some times, like when I am using a crumb topping, I just don't f'ing feel like it.
+I make my own crust most times, but sometimes, like when I am using a crumb topping, I just don't f'ing feel like it.
 And if you don't feel like it most or ALL of the time, you can also do whatever the hell you want.

 For the pie filling

-- 1/2 cup white sugar
+- ⅓ cup white sugar

 - 1 tablespoon vanilla bean paste alternatively use extract if that's what you've got